 CIVIL SOCIETY CALL

-Civil Society Call for a Global Fund for Social Protection to respond to the COVID-19 crisis and to build a better future
+Civil Society Call for a Global Fund for Social Protection to build a better common future

 Pdf version available here.

-We, civil society and faith-based organizations, trade unions and members of the Global Coalition for Social Protection Floors, noting the global harm of the COVID-19 pandemic, call on governments worldwide to ensure – through national and global solidarity – that national social protection floors are guaranteed and in place in all countries through sustainable funding, made available to all people, with the help of a Global Fund for Social Protection (or another appropriately named international financing mechanism that would pursue similar ob¬jec¬tives).
+We, civil society and faith-based organizations, trade unions and members of the Global Coalition for Social Protection Floors, noting the significant challenges in the fight against poverty, exclusion and inequalities, call on governments worldwide to ensure – through national and global justice and solidarity – that national social protection floors are guaranteed and in place in all countries through sustainable funding, made available to all people, with the support of a Global Fund for Social Protection (or another appropriately named international financing mechanism that would pursue similar objectives).
 National floors of social protection are vital to leave no one behind.
-They ensure universal access to essential health care and basic income security across the life course, and are a human right.
-Social protection is an essential lever to realise the sustainable development goals and their targets (specifically SDGs 1.3, 3.8, 5.4, 8.5 and 10.4) and underpins the global commitment to end poverty and reduce inequalities for all people within and between countries (SDGs 1 and 10).
+They ensure universal access to essential health care and basic income security across the life course.
+Social protection is a human right and an essential lever to realise the sustainable development goals and their targets (specifically SDGs 1.3, 3.8, 5.4, 8.5 and 10.4).
+It underpins the global commitment to end poverty and reduce inequalities for all people within and between countries (SDGs 1 and 10).

 We recall that